Indonesian Air Force: War of Independence (1945–1949)

+Sukarno era (1950–1967)

 Under pressure from the United Nations, the Dutch finally agreed to acknowledge Indonesian independence.
 Following the 1949 Round Table Conference, sovereignty was officially transferred to the United States of Indonesia.
-The Dutch armed forces left (but remained in West Papua until 1963) and the aeroplanes were handed over to the Indonesians.
+The Dutch armed forces left (but remained in West Papua until 1963), and the aeroplanes were handed over to the Indonesians.
 These comprised, among others, North American P-51 Mustang, North American B-25 Mitchell, North American T-6 Texan, Douglas A-26 Invader, Douglas C-47 Dakota and Consolidated PBY-5A Catalina, which served as the main forces of the Indonesian Air Force for the following decade.
 During this era, Indonesia received its first jet aircraft; De Havilland DH-115 Vampire.
 It was also during this era that the national roundels were changed to the red and white pentagon (which was supposed to signify Indonesia's national ideology of "Panca Sila", or the "Five Principles", created by Sukarno in 1945).

-Action against rebellions (1950–1961)

 Political instability meant that the Indonesian Air Force saw action against several regional rebellions in Indonesia such as PRRI, Permesta, Darul Islam-Tentara Islam Indonesia (DI/TII) and the Republic of South Maluku separatists.

 Several Indonesian pilots scored their first kills, including Captain Ignatius Dewanto with his North American P-51 Mustang, who in 1958 shot down a Permesta Douglas B-26 Invader over Ambon.
 Its pilot, Allen Pope, an American CIA agent, was captured and tried in Jakarta, thus revealing the significant involvement of the CIA's "Operation Haik" in the rebellion.

 The most famous Indonesian fighter pilot in this era was Rusmin Nurjadin, who became Chief of Staff of the Air Force from 1966 to 1969.
 Nurjadin commanded MiG-21 squadrons in 1962–65 and founded an acrobatic team in 1962 that flew the MiG-17F/PF Fresco over some cities in Indonesia.
 Small numbers of Indonesian Air Force pilots gained their reputation as aces in this era.